bigmoves/bigmoves/README.md

 ### Melt
-I recently built a [website](https://github.com/bigmoves/melt) for a friend to showcase her cermanics.
+I recently built a [website](https://github.com/bigmoves/melt) for a friend to showcase her ceramics.
 The site hasn't gone live yet but it uses Next.js and [Airtable](https://www.airtable.com/) as the backend API.
 Airtable is surprisingly good as a CMS.
 It's easy to manage content and upload photos.
 It also has event triggers which I use for the contact page to send emails so she is notified when someone wants to connect 😉.

 ![image](https://user-images.githubusercontent.com/3190894/148863911-e7fd554b-db70-4ca7-8f40-eafa43eb0216.png)